|

 brushwood that marked the start of the flood plain.
 The sun was

-high and the sky was bright, and after two days and three nights
+high and the sky was bright and, after two days and three nights

 of turning it over in his mind, he was almost sure that the castle

 would be safe now.
-In the daylight.

 Still, it would be sensible to keep out of sight for as long

-as possible.
-So he followed the scrub along the edge of the forest,
+as possible, he thought.
+So he followed the scrub along the

-as it snaked its way westwards, to the narrowest part of the flood
+edge of the forest, as it snaked its way westwards, to the narrowest

 "We have a visitor," said Haldir.